Karl-Anthony Towns: College career

 In his freshman year, Kentucky used a unique "platoon system" that limited the minutes of each player, and he subsequently averaged 10.3 points and 6.7 rebounds in 21.1 minutes per game.
 He studied kinesiology in his one year at Kentucky, and hopes to become a doctor after his basketball career.
 Though he left Kentucky for the NBA, Towns enrolled in online courses, and hopes to earn his degree.
-He was named a second-team All-American by the Associated Press and NABC, and a third-team All-American by Sporting News.
+He was named a second-team All-American by the Associated Press and NABC, and a third-team All-American by The Sporting News.
 Throughout the 2014–15 season, Towns was often ranked behind Duke center Jahlil Okafor as a draft prospect.
 However, due to strong play in the NCAA Tournament, and a growing consensus that Towns was a better defensive player and had an opportunity to become a better offensive player as well, Towns overtook Okafor in most draft rankings.

 On April 9, 2015, Towns and fellow Kentucky teammates Andrew Harrison, Aaron Harrison, Dakari Johnson, Devin Booker, Trey Lyles and Willie Cauley-Stein, all declared for the 2015 NBA draft.